ekapope/2019-01_Webscraping_Property_Listing/README.md

-# Web scraping using BeautufulSoup
+# Web scraping using BeautifulSoup

 Gently scraped one of the biggest property listing website for condo market in Bangkok, Thailand.
 End result csv file has 50k+ listings with Lat/Long locations and current asking price.